GabrielBilato/data_collection_multiobjective_vrp/README.md

 # This repository provides access to data collected for a multi-objective vehicle routing problem study
-The study develops a mathematical model for vehicle routing in a company seeking to minimize logistics costs, greenhouse gas emissions, and accident risks.
-The problem considers a heterogeneous fleet of vehicles with different fuel types and routes characterized by varying accident risks due to highway infrastructure.
-Accordingly, this repository provides access to data not included in the paper manuscript.
-The descriptions of each document above are explained below:
+This dataset contains parameters used in a multi-objective optimization study of a vehicle routing problem (VRP) that seeks to minimize logistics costs, greenhouse gas emissions, and accident risks.
+The study is based on a real-world scenario of a hypothetical retail company with a central warehouse in the state of São Paulo, Brazil.
+The company’s fleet must deliver goods to stores located in nearby cities.

+In addition to road distances, the dataset provides inputs for estimating accident risk costs, calculated using the statistical methodology of Bilato et al. (2023) with Monte Carlo simulation.

+The database consists of the following files:

-- arc_description.xlsx: This database specifies the roads that form each arc of the problem, along with the corresponding travel distance.
-Each road is assigned a unique code, and sheet 1 details the roads included in each arc.
-This information is essential for determining the cost-risks associated with each arc;
+- arc_description.xlsx – Defines the arcs of the routing problem, specifying the roads included in each arc and their corresponding travel distances.
+Each road has a unique code, and Sheet 1 lists the roads that compose each arc.
-- CNT_data.xlsx: This data will be essential for assessing accident risks in relation to road characteristics.
-For instance, it shows that single-lane two-way road carry a higher risk, as they are associated with elevated fatality rates.
-This information were obtained from National Transport Confederation (CNT) (https://cnt.org.br/acidentes-rodoviarios-caminhoes);
+- CNT_data.xlsx – Contains accident risk factors associated with road characteristics.
+For example, it shows that Single-lane two-way road present higher fatality risks.
+Data were obtained from the National Transport Confederation (CNT).
-- DER-SP_data.xlsx: This data will be also essential for assessing accident risks as it contains informations related characteristics and heavy vehicle flows of all roads of the problem.
-This information were obtained from Department of Roads and Highways of the State of Sao Paulo (DER-SP) (www.der.sp.gov.br/WebSite/MalhaRodoviaria/PesquisaRodovias.aspx);
+- DER-SP_data.xlsx – Provides additional road information, including characteristics and heavy vehicle flows for all roads in the problem instance.
+Data were sourced from the Department of Roads and Highways of the State of São Paulo (DER-SP).
-- Distances.xlsx: The distances of each arc were obtained from google maps;
+- Distances.xlsx – Contains the road distances between arcs, as obtained from Google Maps.
-- Risk_calculated.xlsx: The risk costs of each arc is presented in this document.
-These costs were estimated using the statistical approach from the Bilato et al. (2023) and Monte Carlo simulation.
+- Risk_calculated.xlsx – Presents the estimated accident risk costs for each arc, derived using the methodology of Bilato et al. (2023) and Monte Carlo simulation.

-Reference:
+Reference
-Bilato, G. A.; Rocco, C. D.; Azevedo, A. T. BI-OBJECTIVE APPROACHES TO DEAL WITH ACCIDENT RISK AND LOGISTIC COSTS IN VEHICLE ROUTING PROBLEMS, Pesquisa Operacional, 2023.
+Bilato, G. A.; Rocco, C. D.; Azevedo, A. T. Bi-objective approaches to deal with accident risk and logistic costs in vehicle routing problems.
+Pesquisa Operacional, 2023.